Airds Hotel & Restaurant

 It is very difficult to predict the weather in the United Kingdom - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but the UK does not receive as much as many are led to believe!
 In the winters, temperatures do fall, but there is nothing better than finding a remote pub with a roaring fire to sit beside after a long walk in the country.

-Set among some of Scotland’s most stunning scenery, The Airds near Oban is a small Relais & Chateaux hotel that simply oozes romance.
-Exquisite food, gorgeous rooms and truly personalized service make The Airds a simply amazing Scottish coastal hideaway.
+Set among some of Scotland’s most stunning scenery, The Airds near Oban is a small Relais & Chateaux hotel with plenty of charm.
+Exquisite food, gorgeous rooms and truly personalized service make The Airds an amazing Scottish coastal hideaway.

 Airds Hotel & Restaurant is a small country-house hotel of just eleven rooms, magnificently set overlooking Loch Linnhe and the Morvern mountains in peaceful Port Appin on Scotland’s West Coast.
 As an intimate luxury refuge to escape to and forget about the modern world, we think there is nowhere finer, and when you add the fabulous restaurant overlooking the loch, stylishly smart rooms, and attentive but unobtrusive service, it becomes absolute heaven.
 And those views!
 No wonder it is a proud member of Relais & Chateaux.